WarrenWeckesser/numpngw/README.md

 Example 5
 ---------

-This APNG file is created by the following script.
+This animated PNG file is created by the following script.
+As in the other examples, most of script is code that generates the data to be saved.
+The line that creates the PNG file is simply

+    write_apng("example5.png", seq, delay=50, use_palette=True)

 ![](https://github.com/WarrenWeckesser/pngw/blob/master/examples/example5.png)